poshAJ/PoshToolbox/README.md

-# PoshFramework
+# PoshToolbox
-Simple framework that can be used to build PowerShell script and modules.
+Simple toolbox of functions that can be used to build PowerShell scripts and modules.

 ## Installation
 ```